newlandsvalley/purescript-abc-parser/README.md

 * I am unhappy about the way in which the specification defines slurs (represented by round brackets).
 These seem to be impossible to match - for instance they can span across bars or even across separate lines of music.
 I treat them as free-floating entities.
 * I am also unhappy about **order of constructs** (4.20).
 A decoration in this ordering has to decorate an individual note.
 But there is a clear requirement in many cases (such as codas) to decorate a note group such as a chord or tuplet.
 * Grace notes and decorations are not supported against chords.
 (I am unclear what the specification defines here with respect to grace notes and see note above.)
 * Grace notes are, however, supported against notes in all other contexts and attached to them directly.
-This means that they cannot be separated by a slur.
+This would otherwise mean that they cannot be separated by a slur but we accept a slur here and throw it away.
+We also do this for a slur before the second note in a broken-rhythm pair.
 * In translating to MIDI, only a single voice is recognized and if voltas are present only the first and second are recognized (third and fourth are ignored).